1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

     - group: root
     - mode: 644

+--- Enforce lockout after 5 failed attempts for 10 minutes /etc/pam.d/common-auth:
+  file.replace:
+    - pattern: '^auth.*pam_tally2.so.*'
+    - repl: 'auth required pam_tally2.so deny=5 unlock_time=600 onerr=fail audit'
+    - append_if_not_found: True

+For this to be according to what was asked we have to make sure the pwquality.conf has the following specifications: minlen = 12 minclass = 3 dictcheck = 1 ---Reject dictionary words usercheck = 1 ---Disallow use of username in password remember = 5 ---Prevent reuse of last 5 passwords

 This commands tell Salt to copy the file from the source to the /etc/security directory , it also sets the owner as root and the necessary file permissions on both VMs since it was added on both nodes on file top.sls.
 This way when salt-ssh -c /home/vagrant/salt_config/etc '*' state.apply is runned, the PAM file will be automaticaly created.